-If you don’t need the absolute best, or you're on a tight budget, the Char-Broil Stainless is a great choice.
-You can pick one up for less than $200, and while it’s not perfect, you get a lot for your money.
+If you don’t need the absolute best gas grill, or you're on a tight budget, the Char-Broil Stainless is a great choice.
+You can pick this cheap gas grill up for less than $200, and while it’s not perfect, you get a lot for your money.

-It produces 46,000 Btu and retains and distributes the heat very well.
+It produces 36,000 Btu on its main primary cooking area and retains and distributes the heat very well.
+The side burner produces 10,000 Btu in addition.
 We measured the heat produced by each grill at seven, 14 and 21 minutes after ignition.
 Based on those measurements, the Char-Broil Performance scored a 92 out 100 in heat consistency.
 Only our top pick received higher marks.